 On July 20, 1969, Neil Armstrong became the first human being to step foot on the moon.
 49 years later, Sónar has become the first music festival to send a message in search of extraterrestrial intelligence to GJ273b, a potentially habitable exoplanet, 12.4 light years away from Earth.

-Ólafur Arnalds, along with producer Zora Jones, astrophysicist Ignasi Ribas and engineer Jordi Portell (both from IEEC), and finally Canadian astrophysicist Yvan Dutil, will all collaborate on “The making of Sónar Calling GJ273b,” presenting full details of the project.
-This session is part of Sónar+D; the Congress dedicated to creative technologies that has run parallel to Sónar for the past six years.
+Ólafur Arnalds, along with producer Zora Jones, astrophysicist Ignasi Ribas and engineer Jordi Portell (both from IEEC), and finally, Canadian astrophysicist Yvan Dutil, will all collaborate on “The making of Sónar Calling GJ273b,” presenting full details of the project.
+This session is part of Sónar+D, the Congress dedicated to creative technologies that have run parallel to Sónar for the past six years.

 Sónar+D will open its doors on Wednesday, 13 June.
-Ryuichi Sakamoto and Alva Noto will be in conversation together on the Stage+D on Friday 15th.
+Ryuichi Sakamoto and Alva Noto will converse on the Stage+D on Friday 15th.
 Kicking off a full day before the actual festival, Sónar+D brings together 150 speakers and thousands of company representatives from 65 countries all to participate in over 100 activities over the course of four days in Barcelona.

 For its sixth edition, Sónar+D presents five key topics on: space exploration, music, audiovisual experiences, the Internet and intelligence, all the while asking: what are the new creative and technological territories that remain unexplored?
 To come up with the answer, the organisers have gathered key creatives, scientists, musicians and institutions like NASA, SETI, SAT or the MIT Media Lab.
 Audiovisual experiences, talks, workshops and demos will take a step further in pursuing the answer.